69th Year! 69th Year!

 Eden Townsley - guitar

-The Abrasive Wheels are the biggest punk band that ever hailed from Leeds.
-They formed around 1980, releasing two albums, 'When The Punks Go Marching In' (1982) & 'Black Leather Girl' (1984). which both acquitted themselves well in the indie charts.
-They reformed in 2003 and after several line-up changes, seem to have settled down with Shonna the only original member remaining.
+Abrasive Wheels are the biggest punk band that ever hailed from Leeds.
+They formed around 1976, releasing two albums, 'When The Punks Go Marching In' (1982) & 'Black Leather Girl' (1984). which both acquitted themselves well in the indie charts.
+They reformed in 2002 and after several line-up changes, seem to have settled down with Shonna the only original member remaining.
+They still tour and record.

 They recorded the EP 'Nothing To Prove' in 2005 with an accompanying video.